kubernetes/community/communication/moderation.md

 and including removal of the person from the community, though this is extremely rare.
 This decision comes from the Code of Conduct committee, not the moderators.

+## Escalation Procedures

+In the event of large attacks the moderator and moderator team must enact the following procedures:

+- The person on call should immediately concentrate on removing the offending content and asking for other on call moderators for help.
+That is their sole responsiblity.
+- The secondary person on call should immediately begin to take notes to document the incident, this will form the basis of a post-mortem.
+The 2nd person on site is responsible for finding help and documenting the incident.
+- The secondary person on call will escalate if necessary, if it's a one off incident and the content is removed then the collective moderators can work on a post-mortem and report the incident to primary moderators within 24 hours.
+  - If it's a sustained incident that needs more help the secondary will contact a primary moderators as soon as possible.
+  - If appropriate, the next level of people to contact are the OWNERS of this subproject
+  - If appropriate, the next level of people to contact are the [Code of Conduct Committee]
+  - If appropruate, the next level of people to contact are the [Steering Committee]
+- Moderators will have access to a private document with contact information of the appropriate people.

 ## Specific Guidelines

 These guidelines are for tool-specific policies that don't fit under a general